gpathela/TradingReportingEngine/README.md

 ## Overview
 The Trading Reporting Engine is a Java-based application built with Spring Boot that reads a set of XML event files, extracts specific elements, stores them in a database, filters the events based on a set of criteria, and reports the events in JSON format.

+## Design and Implementation
+The application follows a layered architecture with the following key components:
+- **Controller**: Handles HTTP requests and responses.
+- **Service**: Contains business logic for processing trades & parsing data from XML file.
+- **Repository**: Interacts with the database using JPA.
+- **Model**: Represents the data structure of trades and events.

+Design patterns used:
+- **Singleton**: Ensures a single instance of the database connection.
+- **Factory**: Creates instances of trade objects based on XML input.
+- **Strategy**: Implements different filtering criteria.

 ## Features
 - **XML Parsing**: Uses `javax.xml.parsers.DocumentBuilder` and `javax.xml.xpath.XPath` to parse XML files.
 - **Database Storage**: Stores extracted data into a H2 database using JPA.